suzil/awsstepfuncs/README.md

 ### Errors

 All errors are supported for compilation, but only a subset can be simulated.
-For a description of error codes, check out [this table](https://states-language.net/spec.html#appendix-a).
+For a description of all error codes, check out [this table](https://states-language.net/spec.html#appendix-a).

 | Error code                        | Simulation Support                      |
 | --------------------------------- | --------------------------------------- |